turner485/sports-betting-data-scrape/readme.md

 1. Ensure you have Python 3.x installed on your system.

-2. Install pipenv using the following command:
+2. Install pipenv and setup pipenv using the following commands:

    ```
    cd outplayed_tech_test